 William Shakespeare is probably one of the most famous English Renaissance writers.
 However, he did not write much poetry – instead, focusing mainly on drama plays such as Romeo and Juliet or Hamlet.
 William Blake is another well-known poet – even if you don’t know him by name!
 He has written many poems, like The Tyger, for example, which is widely known.

-Let’s take a closer look at the most prominent poets from the Renaissance Era:
+Let’s take a closer look at the most prominent poets from the English Renaissance :

 Philip Sidney is one of the most important poets in English Renaissance literature.
 His poetry was born out of a time when there was much debate about what constituted “good” poetry, and he helped shape this discussion when he started writing his works.